Challenges for discrete manufacturers were always relatively tough, but in recent years they have become nearly impossible to manage.

 This year, it has never been more important for companies to be agile, with the seismic impact of the COVID-19 pandemic, as well as a general global landscape of increasing competition, decreasing margins and increased market demand, all combined to create a landscape that even the biggest players struggle to adapt to fast enough.

-A recent survey revealed that the top two business priorities for manufacturing CFOs in 2021 are investing in technology or infrastructure (26%) and cutting costs (17%).
+A manufacturing CFO survey revealed that the top two business priorities for manufacturing CFOs are investing in technology or infrastructure (26%) and cutting costs (17%).
 This is set against a backdrop of 38% of CFOs reporting their business was struggling and 35% that they were surviving, while just 25% claimed to be thriving.
 It is likely to be the most innovative companies that invest in optimization technology to cut their costs which thrive in the new now.
 With margins remaining relatively low and the risk of making mistakes getting increasingly higher, even when it comes to the most experienced and recognized manufacturing brands, the need to avoid common and painful pitfalls increases.
 This is where Industry 4.0 and cloud-based technology is uniquely placed to help, as ROI becomes more important than ever.

 Following over a decade of close collaboration with top discrete manufacturing players, we’ve come to know and learn some of the most widespread mistakes.